Blake-Madden/Wisteria-Dataviz/ImportingData.md

 Using the Data
 =============================

-After importing a dataset, you pass it to a graph to use.
-Graphs are pre-configured to use specific columns from a dataset, so you only need to call a graph's `SetData()` function and it will handle the rest.
+After importing a dataset, you then pass it to a graph's `SetData()` function and specify which columns to use.
-For example, a `Wisteria::Graphs::BoxPlot` will use a dataset's first continuous column (and optionally its group column);
+For example, a `Wisteria::Graphs::BoxPlot` will use a dataset's continuous column (and optionally a group column).
-all other columns in the dataset are ignored.
 A `Wisteria::Graphs::WCurvePlot` will, on the other hand, requires two continuous columns and a group column.

 Building a Dataset
 =============================